php-dev-br/laravel-doc-pt-br/billing.md

 <a name="subscription-quantity"></a>
 ### Subscription Quantity

-> {note} Subscription quantities are only supported by the Stripe edition of Cashier.
-Braintree does not have a feature that corresponds to Stripe's "quantity".
+> **Note:** Subscription quantities are only supported by the Stripe edition of Cashier.
+Braintree does not have an equivalent to Stripe's "quantity".

 Sometimes subscriptions are affected by "quantity".
 For example, your application might charge $10 per month **per user** on an account.
 To easily increment or decrement your subscription quantity, use the `incrementQuantity` and `decrementQuantity` methods: